turingschool/front-end-curriculum/lessons/module-4/node.md

 const server = http.createServer();
 ```

-The built-in `http.Server` module inherits from `EventEmitter`.
+The built-in `http.createServer` module inherits from `EventEmitter`.
 This means when we create our server, it can listen and respond to particular events, such as requests:

 ```js
 server.listen(3000, () => {